 In this section, we will give some numerical examples to illustrate the effectiveness of the proposed algorithm given in the previous sections.
-We also use where $u{Exact}$ and $u{Approx}$ denote the exact and approximate solutions, respectively.
+We also use the infinity-norm of absolute error u(x, t), to measure the accuracy as follows at the nth time step for one and two dimensional cases, respectively where $u{Exact}$ and $u{Approx}$ denote the exact and approximate solutions, respectively.